Ziver/hal/plugins/hal-assistant-google/READNME.md

+# Initial Setup

 This lazy is a modified version of https://www.home-assistant.io/integrations/google_assistant/

-To use Google Assistant, your server has to be externally accessible with a hostname and SSL certificate.
+To use Google Assistant, your server has to be **externally accessible with a hostname and SSL certificate**.
 If you haven't already configured that, you should do so before continuing.
 If you make DNS changes to accomplish this, please ensure you have allowed up to the full 48 hours for DNS changes to propagate, otherwise Google may not be able to reach your server.

 You will need to create a service account Create Service account key which allows you to update devices without unlinking and relinking an account (see below).
 If you don't provide the service account, the google_assistant.request_sync service is not exposed.
 It is recommended to set up this configuration key as it also allows the usage of the following command, “Ok Google, sync my devices”.
 Once you have set up this component, you will need to call this service (or command) each time you add a new device.